jauntyjocularjay/Docsify-Tutorial/docs/1setup.md

 ```

 # Installing Docsify to a Repl
-This is currently broken.
-Don't even bother.
+This is currently broken at least for me.
+You can [try it out](http://www.replit.com) if you want.